daquynh2403/skedulo-junior-fe-tech-test/README.md

 Hi!
 This is my submission for technical test.

 In this submission, I have installed date-fn library to format the start date and end date.
-I also use boostrap to style table which showed the list of jobs.
+I also use bootstrap to style table which showed the list of jobs.

 To not show any data and clear result when no more than 3 characters have been entered, i thought about 'debounce technique' but turned out it was as simple as 'searchJob.length < 3' can solve the requirement perfectly.